alansf/grax-salesforce/README.md

     13. Salesforce login page will open, login and "Authorize"
     14. In your Heroku Connect App click on the "External Objects" Tab and click "Create Credentials"
     15. Note the server URL.
 Refresh page.
-    16. Under Sata Sources you should see "auditlog" followed by "auditlog_pxxxxx".
+    16. Under Data Sources you should see "auditlog" followed by "auditlog_pxxxxx".
 Click shared for "auditlog"

 8. In Salesforce Go Setup —> SF External Data Sources.